horvathi94/seqmeta/README.md

 #### NGINX configuration

 The build compose files includes an NGINX container to route data to the Flask container.
 The *nginx* directory contains two configuration files for NGINX, one for development (*nginx.dev.conf*) of the app, which simply passes all HTTP requests to the Flask container and one intended for production (*nginx.conf*), which serves static content directly and routes other requests trough WSGI format to the FLask app.

-## Backing up and restoring the database

-To perform backup of the database tables you may use the two scripts which can be found in the database container inside `/scripts` directory.

-The `backup.sh` script performs a `mysqldump` on some of the tables inside the database, the selection of the tables is performed usisng the `--data` option.
-The *sql* files are saved in the `/backups` directory, which can be mounted to your local machine.
-For more details please check the help menu:

-`docker exec -it <container-name> /scripts/backup.sh --help`

-The `restore.sh` script can be used to restore data saved from the *SQL* files created by the `backup.sh` script.
-The *SQL* files must be located in the `/backups` directory of the container.
-To see more options about the usage of the scrpt please see the help menu:

-`docker exec -it <container-name> /scripts/restore.sh --help`